 Our Middle School program fosters the imagination of young writers while exposing them to traditional literary elements.
 Students practice the fundamentals of composition through prewriting, drafting, revising, and publishing.
 The English department encourages students to develop both self- awareness and style through the writing process.

-In sixth grade English, we build on the basic foundations of reading, writing, and language within a highly collaborative environment.
+In this course, we build on the basic foundations of reading, writing, and language within a highly collaborative environment.
 Units are anchored in the exploration of a rich variety of texts including novels, graphic novels, short stories, poetry, and plays.
 We strengthen both our vocabulary and grammatical skills from the readings encountered throughout the year.
 We conclude each unit with a project-based assessment such as creating an original graphic novel, generating a public service announcement, and crafting a collection of poems, in order for the students to demonstrate their learning beyond traditional tests and quizzes.
 Additionally, writing remains a focus throughout the year.
 Together we learn to recognize and compose effective sentences and build effective narrative, expository, and persuasive paragraphs.

 English 7 exposes students to literature and cultures at home and abroad.
 The course trains students in the fundamental skills of writing a formal, thesis-based essay.
 Students are taught to think critically about the works they read and to note similarities between themselves and the characters within those works.
 In this way, the course encourages students to learn empathy and gain understanding of the characters and their experiences.
 Formal grammar study is also a part of the curriculum, and is centered on the study of verbs and all their various forms.
 Vocabulary study is developed from the texts used and the genres encountered in the course.
 Assessment comes in the form of group and long-term projects, as well as through more traditional essays and creative writing assignments.
 The book list may include (but is not limited to) The Giver, A River Lost, Of Mice and Men, Hotel on the Corner of Bitter and Sweet, Feed, and The Alchemist.